rguides

 install.packages("shinytest2")

-If you want the development version, install from GitHub:
+If you want the development version with the latest features and bug fixes, install from GitHub:

 devtools::install_github("rstudio/shinytest2")